ZhenLiuPhys/MagLevDM/Readme.txt

-This repository contains all the code used to generate the plots and figures in arXiv:xxxxx.xxxx.
+This repository contains all the code used to generate the plots and figures in arXiv:2310.18398.
 If you have any questions, please contact the author: Saarik Kalia (kalias@umn.edu)

 Each figure in the paper is produced by the following code.